Palace of Versailles is one of the best Royal residences in the world.

 These artists built what we know today as the Hall of Mirrors.

-To keep the art of mirror making a secret, the Venetian government ordered the assassination of the artisans who had helped the French.
+To keep the art of mirror making a secret, the Venetian government ordered the artisans’ assassination, who had helped the French.

 A Chamberpot is a bowl kept in the bedroom at night and used as a toilet during emergencies.